 This document is provided to districts as they prepare for consultations with private schools.

 This PowerPoint addressed the obligations of SEAs and LEAs in providing for the equitable participation of private school teachers in Title II, Part A programs.
 Topics included: the requirements of LEAs to conduct timely and meaningful consultation about Title II, Part A and the participation of private school teachers; expenditures for equitable services; the delivery of equitable services; allowable program activities; and frequently-asked Title II, Part A questions.

 This document provides a template for districts to plan Title II-A professional development with their participating private schools.
 Please note: This document was adapted from materials provided by Portland Public Schools, and is provided as a resource only.
-Districts cannot require private schools to use it.